7 Principal products

-Shareholder assets, which are managed by L&G Capital, include portfolios of equity, property, bond and other direct investments, not directly required to meet contractual obligations to policyholders.
+Shareholder assets, which are managed by LGC, include portfolios of equity, property, bond and other direct investments, not directly required to meet contractual obligations to policyholders.
 The value of, and income from, these assets is sensitive to conditions within investment markets and the broader economy.
-Potential volatility in returns are managed using a range of techniques, including performance benchmarks and limits on concentrations of exposures by asset type and geographic region.
+Potential volatility in returns are managed using a range of techniques, including performance benchmarks, foreign exchange hedging and limits on investment variance and, concentrations of exposures by asset type and geographic region.

 Direct Investments and Structuring

-Direct investments are becoming an increasingly important part of our growth strategy.
-We define Direct Investments as “one off” investments made with another counterparty, for example, a direct loan to another UK plc, such as a Housing Association.
-Direct Investments offer better risk adjusted returns and diversity than traded market instruments, allowing us to offer better policyholder rates and shareholder returns.
-Our investments will focus on Infrastructure, Commercial Lending, Property (commercial and residential) and asset finance.
+Direct Investments are becoming an increasingly important part of our growth strategy.
+We define Direct Investments as “one off” investments made with another counterparty, for example; a loan made directly to a UK SME; a property purchased and held or an equity stake in a private company.
+We invest in Direct Investments for a number of reasons including when they offer better risk adjusted returns; give diversity to our traded market instruments, and where synergies arise with other parts of our business.
+All with the aim of increasing shareholder returns.

 Protection consists of individual term assurance, which provides death benefits over the medium to long term.
 The contracts have level premiums for an initial period with premiums set annually thereafter.
 During the initial period, there is generally an option to convert the contract to a universal life contract.
 After the initial period, the premium rates are not guaranteed, but cannot exceed the age-related guaranteed premium.

 Reinsurance is used within the protection businesses to manage exposure to large claims.
-These practices lead to the establishment of reinsurance assets on the Group’s balance sheet.
-Within LGA, reinsurance and securitisation is also used to provide regulatory solvency relief (including relief from regulation governing term insurance reserves and regulation governing universal life reserves).
+These practices lead to the establishment of reinsurance assets on the group’s balance sheet.
+Within LGA, reinsurance and securitisation is also used to provide regulatory solvency relief (including relief from regulation governing term insurance and universal life reserves).

 Universal life contracts written by LGA provide savings and death benefits over the medium to long term.
 The savings element has a guaranteed minimum growth rate.
 LGA has exposure to loss in the event that interest rates decrease and it is unable to earn enough on the underlying assets to cover the guaranteed rate.
 LGA is also exposed to loss should interest rates increase, as the underlying market value of assets will generally fall without a change in the surrender value.
-The reserves for universal life totalled $666m (£402m) at 31 December 2013 ($679m (£417m) at 31 December 2012).
-The guaranteed interest rates associated with those reserves ranged from 1.5% to 6%, with the majority of the policies having guaranteed rates ranging from 3% to 4% (2012: 3% to 4%).
+The reserves for universal life totalled $653m (£419m) at 31 December 2014 ($666m (£402m) at 31 December 2013).
+The guaranteed interest rates associated with those reserves ranged from 1.5% to 6%, with the majority of the policies having guaranteed rates ranging from 3% to 4% (2013: 3% to 4%).